Your recently viewed content will appear here

 - Certified copy of your full military medical and dental documents and civilian medical history (if you have left the military)

-If you obtain a successful result during the selection board, have been medically cleared or received a request for additional medical documentation and there is a vacancy in your identified trade you may be extended a Letter of Offer.
+If you have satisfied the relevant requirements, you may be extended a Letter of Offer.
 This is your formal job offer which you must either accept or reject within 14 days from the delegates signature.
 It will specify the planned hire date, employment category, rank and pay details along with initial posting details (unit and location) that you are being offered.
 Please note that no negotiations will be entered into regarding these details.

-Once you have accepted your Letter of Offer, the DCMS-A will sponsor you for a Subclass 186 visa from the Department of Home Affairs.
+Once you have accepted your Letter of Offer, DCMS-A will sponsor you for a Subclass 186 visa from the Department of Home Affairs.
 You will then be provided with the Transaction Reference Number (TRN) that allows you to start the visa application process online.
-Department of Home Affairs visa processing can take between six and twelve months.
+Subclass 186 Visa’s will be sponsored for you and your immediate family, who will be travelling with you to Australia at time of hire.
+Your immediate family could include your spouse or partner and dependent children under the age of 21 at time of subclass 186 visa nomination submission or dependent children over the age of 21 if recognised as a dependant with special needs as defined by the Department of Home Affairs.